 Chardonnay (2011) – Although their vineyards grow both red and white wine grapes, the owners of Fabbioli Cellars began the winery with a focus on red wine production.
 This Chardonnay is Fabbioli’s second white wine in production (The Something White blend of Traminette and Vidal Blanc was not on the tasting menu).
 As both Fabbioli 2011 white wines are now sold out, clearly they did not disappoint white wine lovers!
 The 2011 Chardonnay has (had) a beautiful, fruity nose.
 Aged in neutral French oak for four months, you will also find a light creaminess in the wine.
 This wine was also the first on the list to pair with food.
 With the Chardonnay, we tasted a crostini dressed in olive oil and sea salt.
 The fat from the olive oil along with the salt beautifully accented the creaminess of the Chardonnay.

-Tre Sorélle (2010) - Or “Three Sisters” in Italian, this wine is Fabbioli Cellar’s Bordeaux style blend comprised of three of the five (0r six depending on who you ask) Bordeaux red varietals, all estate grown: Merlot, Cab Sauv, and Petit Verdot.
+Tre Sorélle (2010) – Or “Three Sisters” in Italian, this wine is Fabbioli Cellar’s Bordeaux style blend comprised of three of the five (0r six depending on who you ask) Bordeaux red varietals, all estate grown: Merlot, Cab Sauv, and Petit Verdot.
 What a lovely and supple fruit forward wine, very much like a Merlot, but with the added lushness provided by the Petit Verdot and some earthy grounding courtesy of the Cab Sauv.
-Again, Shawn and I had both a savory and chocolate pairing.
+Again, I had both a savory and chocolate pairing.
 Although the chocolate was delicious (a “plain” dark chocolate truffle this time), the savory pairing was both surprising and amazingly yummy.
 Mild Cheddar!
 Although I know there are many cheeses that go with red wine, I often forget it until it’s placed in front of me.
 Wow did it bring out all the fruit in this wine.

 Raspberry Merlot – Not a dessert wine, but a “dessert inspired” wine.
 With 5% residual sugars, this wine is comprised of 1/3 [red] raspberry fruit wine and 2/3 merlot.
 If you love raspberries, you’ll love a cordial glass of this wine.
 It has a bold raspberry fragrance (of course, right?) and though sweet, it’s a fruit sweet tinged with raspberry tartness as well as an accompanying hint of dryness from the merlot.
 The dark chocolate truffle paired with this wine was actually made with the Raspberry Merlot itself.
 Definitely helped tame down the sweetness.